 If there’s an excess of Nitrogen when harvesting the plant the buds won’t have as good of a taste and won’t burn well.
 This is one of the reasons why it’s important to flush well your plants before the harvest.

-Purpose of Nitrogen
+The Purpose of Nitrogen

 This important nutrient is mainly responsible for leaf and stem growth as well as overall size and vigor.

-The Nitrate form of nitrogen is much slower to assimilate than ammonium, and will release much slower in the soil.
-Hydroponic fertilizers use this slower-acting nitrogen compound and mix it with ammonium.How to spot and Solve Nitrogen deficiency
+The Nitrate form of nitrogen is much slower to assimilate than ammonium.
+As such, it will release much slower in the soil.
+Hydroponic fertilizers use this slower-acting nitrogen compound and mix it with ammonium.

 Purpose of Phosphorus

-The Highest concentrations of phosphorus are found in the root-growing tips, growing shoots and vascular tissue.
+The highest concentrations of Phosphorus are found in the root-growing tips, growing shoots and vascular tissue.